-In 2015/6 the Board will continue to support providers of recognised social work qualifications to meet the updated Programme Recognition Standards including the move to a four year degree by 2017 for those currently providing a three year qualification.
-The Board will also continue the consultation with key employment and education organisations as part of the Board's review of the preparation and support provided to student and graduate social workers.
-The aim of the review is to improve outcomes for employers, employees and clients at the point that social workers with provisional registration undertake entry level social work roles.
-The Board will provide a report on its recommendations as a result of this review.
+In 2016/17 the Board will continue to support providers of recognised social work qualifications to meet the updated Programme Recognition Standards including the move to a four year degree by 2017 for those currently providing a three year qualification.
+The Board will consult with key employment and education organisations based on recommendations three, four and five as set out in the Board's review of the Social Workers Registration Act (2003).